fabienDaou/dataiku/README.md

 At the moment, I do polling every two seconds to get the latest updates regarding scenarios.
 We could use WebSocket later on.
 ### Frontend composability
 I created two views and some components.
-In the eventuality, there is mode development made on this project, it would be interesting about thinking about building a design system for this application -> more consistence and reusability.
+In the eventuality, there is mode development made on this project, it would be interesting thinking about building a design system for this application -> more consistence and reusability.
+## Backend
+### Error handling
+There is a lack of proper error handling.
+I focused more on validation of inputs rather than error handling as it is quite time consuming.
-## Towards a distributed system
+### Towards a distributed system
 **In the current situation, the supervisor is a SPOF (single point of failure).**
 In Akka cluster, this is a singleton.
-The reality is that the migration of this singleton actor from one instance to the other is almost instant (by experience, it is a matter of ms), plus it seems (would have to test) there is some level of buffering of messages that could not be posted so no message are lost.
+The reality is that the migration of this singleton actor from one instance to the other is almost instant (by experience, it is a matter of ms), plus it seems (would have to test) there is some level of buffering of messages that could not be posted so no messages are lost.

 To completely remedy the issue, we can think of using a dedicated system (Redis as a queue for example) to keep the queue and several supervisors could pick up work in this queue making it more resilient.
 ## Multi tenancy
 At the moment, there is no authentication or authorization.
 Every users see the scenarios of all the other users.
 This leads to a lot of things to consider, especially regarding security.